-Figure 4: To select overlapping ways, use the middle mouse button ile name: Save Files of type: MATSim Network Files ( xml) Cancel
+Figure 4: To select overlapping ways, use the middle mouse button

 To export the network to an .xml file, use the save button (CTRL+S on Windows or XXX on Mac).
-Make sure to select "MATSim Network Files (.xml)" as the type of your file.
+Make sure to select "MATSim Network Files (\.xml)" as the type of your file.